 What are you going to do (discuss the methods used in your project);

 Where are you going to do it;

-going to accomplish this research (what tools, materials, supplies, etc. are
+How are you going to accomplish this research (what tools, materials, supplies,

-you answer these questions all you need to do is follow the proposal form
+To help you answer these questions all you need to do is follow the proposal

 Infrastructure at (608) 263-4206.
 Good luck.

 The proposal should be broken down into the following categories and labeled

 clearly.
 It should not exceed 10 pages.
 Include any figures, drawings, or tables

 that you feel will support your proposal (they are not included in the 10 page

 Summarize your project in one page or less.
 It is best to begin your proposal by